AntonioCardenas/AngularSanity/README.md

 sanity studio
 ```

-you may have a CORS error don't worry just add the localhost path in the sanity studio
+you may have a CORS error, don't worry, just add the localhost path in the sanity studio

 In angularsanity/sanity.config.ts

 change the '' with your projectid key

 ````
  projectId: '', to projectId: 'YOURKEY'
 ````

 the same in angularsanity/sanity.cli.ts

 ````
  projectId: '', to projectId: 'YOURKEY'
 ````

 the same in `environments/environment.ts`

 ````
  SANITY_PROJECT_ID:"YOURAPIKEY",
  SANITY_DATASET:"production",
  SANITY_API_VERSION:"2022-11-15", to mos recent date SANITY_PROJECT_TITLE:"YOURPROJECTNAME",
 ````

 ### Troubleshooting